realliyifei/cis700-interactive-fic-and-text-gen/README.md

 ## HW5 - COMET-ATOMIC Schema

-([website](https://interactive-fiction-class.org/homeworks/schemas/schemas.html)) Given sequential sentences of a story, the system can parse the subject and generate the schema by COMET-ATOMIC, a commonsense knowledge graph.
+([website](https://interactive-fiction-class.org/homeworks/schemas/schemas.html)) Given sequential sentences of a story, the system can parse the entities and generate the schema by COMET-ATOMIC, a commonsense knowledge graph.
 For more see [here](./hw5-comet-atomic-schema).